-Voluntary private sector driven standardization is an approach that has many attractions, especially in the face of the competing nationally and subfederal environmental and other standards that create uncertainly within a country and that can pose barriers to Canadian market access abroad (Rugman, Kirton and Soloway 1999).
+Voluntary private sector driven or multi-stakeholder standardization and similar soft law approaches, such as corporate codes of conduct, have many attractions.
+This is especially so in the face of the competing nationally and sub-federal environmental and other standards that create uncertainly within a country and that can pose barriers to Canadian market access abroad (Rugman, Kirton and Soloway 1999).
 Canada has a respectable record in the strategic use of voluntary standardization for international regime building, most clearly in the case of the ISO 9000 quality and ISO 14000 environmental standards.
 Yet such standards can be slow to create as they are based on consensus and difficult to enforce.
 They can inhibit a vibrant regulatory race to the top as well as the much feared if seldom seen regulatory race to the bottom.
 The can face costly competing standards regimes, as Canada's forestry industry can attest.
 Nor do process standards of the ISO variety clearly and quickly deliver demonstrated improvement in environmental performance.
 Above all, they are always vulnerable to defection, leading some industries with experience with them to look, after their initial appeal, to have them entrenched in regulatory action by governments with authority and the full force of law.

 There are thus good reasons, particularly from a Canadian perspective, to include as a central focus of twenty first century environmental governance, efforts to create at the fully global level a much more comprehensive, coherent and capable system.
-The centrepiece of this architecture is the creation of a single new Global Environmental Organization (GEO), with a mandate and resources that match and interrelate with the pillars of the international economic system, notably the WTO and IMF.
+17 Such a project could start with, but should not end with, greater communication, co-ordination and coalescence among the widely separated, disparate components of the existing galaxy.
+But such incrementalism, with the accompanying temptation to settle for second best solutions, will not be sufficient.
+The centrepiece of this architecture should thus be the creation of a